Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Miami Stats and Trends

-- The Hurricanes have been underdogs by 11.5 points or more one time this year and have not covered the spread once.
+- The Hurricanes have yet to cover the spread this season when underdogs by 9.5 points or more.

-- Miami's games this season have gone over the point total three times in seven opportunities (42.9%).
+- Miami has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- Miami is 3-2 against the spread and 3-2 overall in games when it records more than 19.6 points.
+- Miami is 3-2 against the spread and 3-2 overall when the team records more than 19.6 points.

-- In games that Miami totals over 318.7 yards, the team is 3-3 against the spread and 3-3 overall.
+- In games that Miami churns out over 318.7 yards, the team is 3-3 against the spread and 3-3 overall.

-- This year the Hurricanes have 10 turnovers, one fewer than the Panthers have takeaways (11).
+- The Hurricanes have turned the ball over 10 times, one fewer times than the Panthers have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.